rolancon/key-value/README.md

 which is a special case of the string type (see below).

-Values of key in K-V can have several other different types, which are quite similar to JSON types.
-For atomic values the supported types are:
-- the **boolean** type
-- the **number** type
-- the **Minicode character** type.

-and for each atomic type also
-- its **empty** type

-Furthermore, K-V supports one compound type, consisting of one or more Minicode characters:
-- the **string** type.

-### Boolean

-The boolean type contains two values:

-    bool = -

-for **false** values and

-    bool = --

-for **true** values.
-The single hyphen **-**, which indicates false values, recalls the minus sign in front of numbers, which negates the value.
-The double hyphens **--**, which indicates true values, recalls the double minus sign in math, whcih equals the confirming plus sign _+_ in front of a value.

-### Number

-The number is very similar to the JSON number type.
-It can be any number from zero (_0_) upwards.
-A number can optionally have a negative sign **-**, a decimal separator **.** and an exponent (lowercase **e**) with an optional negative sign **-**:

-    num = 1
-    num = 19
-    num = -2
-    num = 2.7
-    num = 3.77
-    num = -4.0
-    num = 5e6
-    num = -5e6
-    num = 5e-6
-    num = -5e-6
-    num = 5.8e6
-    num = -5.8e6
-    num = 5.8e-6
-    num = -5.8e-6

-To support interoprability with JSON, the plus sign **+** and the uppercase letter **E** are allowed as alternatives to respectively leaving out the plus sign and using the lowercase letter **e** in exponent notation, even though they are not part of the Lazycode character set; they will be normalized away during the parsing phase in favor of K-V's own preferred syntax.

-The number type can be further subdivided as follows according the principles of a [Numerical tower](https://en.wikipedia.org/wiki/Numerical_tower):
-- the **integer** type, for types which contain only integer numbers (whole numbers optionally preceded by a minus sign) - as in the first three examples above
-- the **real** type, for types which can also contain decimal numbers (as indicated by an exponent and/or a decimal point) - as in the remaining examples above

-A further special number type is the **fraction** type:

-    num = 3//4
-    num = -3//4

-which consists of two integers joined together with two slashes, optionally preceded by the minus sign.
-A fraction can be converted to an integer or a real.

 ### Minicode character

 The Minicode character type consists of a single Minicode character (including whitespace characters space and newline), like: